Rasmus-M/fork/readme.txt

 DSK1.FORKTB    TI BASIC loader for Mini Memory or Super Cart DSK1.FORK      E/A#5 file for 32K RAM

-fork-fg.bin    Cartridge image for Final GROM 99 (no 32K RAM required) fork8.bin      ROM loader image for with 32K RAM fork.wav       Tape audio file for Mini Memory or Super Cart
+fork-fg99.bin  Cartridge image for FinalGROM 99 (no 32K RAM required) fork8.bin      ROM loader image for with 32K RAM fork.wav       Tape audio file for Mini Memory or Super Cart